AbdullinAM/kex-jb2021-presentation/presentation.md

 # New evaluation

-* integrated Reanimator as an optional test generation module in Tardis\footnote{Braione P., Denaro G. SUSHI and TARDIS at the SBST2019 Tool Competition //2019 IEEE/ACM 12th International Workshop on Search-Based Software Testing (SBST). – IEEE, 2019. – С. 25-28.}
+* integrated Reanimator as an optional test generation module in Tardis\footnote{Braione P., Denaro G. SUSHI and TARDIS at the SBST2019 Tool Competition //2019 IEEE/ACM 12th International Workshop on Search-Based Software Testing (SBST). – IEEE, 2019}
 	* extended Tardis model computation
-* compared with its default test generator --- Evosuite\footnote{Fraser G., Arcuri A. Evosuite: automatic test suite generation for object-oriented software //Proceedings of the 19th ACM SIGSOFT symposium. – 2011. – С. 416-419.}
+* compared with its default test generator --- Evosuite\footnote{Fraser G., Arcuri A. Evosuite: automatic test suite generation for object-oriented software //Proceedings of the 19th ACM SIGSOFT symposium. – 2011}
 * used SBST 2021 benchmark for evaluation, but extended time budgets